knweber/phase-0-tracks/web_dev/jquery/notes.md

 	6. Look for a few jQuery cheat sheets to see the commands/syntax used and what jQuery can do for you
 	7. Browse through the jQuery section of w3schools to get a better overview
 	8. Look for some basic jQuery tutorials and try to solve 3-4 problems

+RELEASE 1: Study Up

+	Although I followed my plan for the most part, I found that going down mini rabbit holes as I searched through Wikipedia, W3Schools, the jQuery website, etc. was helpful in introducing me to new concepts.
+I tried to limit these sessions to a few minutes, and doing so generally gave me enough information on the topic to be able to understand the workings of jQuery better.
+The cheat sheets were not particularly helpful in this case, as they mostly just listed commands with no explanations (or very short ones).
+I would imagine they would be more helpful for developers already familiar with using the library who just need a reference sheet.
+I did a few problems through Free Code Camp and that helped me to learn the syntax and understand the multiple ways I could target an element.